ohdamnitsnikki/secret_chef/README.md

 ### Register

 * If your new to the page you will see register and login in the navbar.
-* If your already logged-in you will se signout.
+* If your already logged-in you will see signout.

 <img
 src="assets/images/sign_up.png"